 “A man might have a hundred children and live to be very old.
 But if he finds no satisfaction in life and doesn’t even get a decent burial, it would have been better for him to be born dead.”
 (NLT)

 Down through the ages, proper burials have always been important for God’s people.
 Nowhere in the Bible do we see any of God’s people being cremated.
-We always see a proper burial taking place.
+We always see a christian proper burial taking place.

 As the catacombs in Rome attest, the early church insisted on burying their dead.
 Christians being cremated instead of buried was unheard of until just recently.
 In fact, the first cremation in America took place in 1876, accompanied by readings from Charles Darwin and the Hindu scriptures.
 Even as of 1962, only 5% of Americans were cremated.
 Interestingly, the Roman Catholic Church prohibited cremation for its members until 1963.
 That’s the year the church changed its historic position and began permitting cremation while “earnestly recommending” burial as the preferred method.
-Yet by 2005, over 30% of Americans chose to be cremated; and 2015 is the year that the cremation rate in America is expected to exceed 50%.
+Yet by 2005, over 30% of Americans chose to be cremated; and 2015 is the year that the cremation rate in America exceeded 50%.

 Our research indicates that the number one reason that families choose cremation instead of traditional burial is cost.
 Their decision to burn up their loved one is usually not based upon Biblical, theological or other religious reasons.